REVEREND DR. MARIANNE UNGER

 Sue currently lives in Lansdale with her husband Al and their three dogs, and works full-time as a technical writer for the Bank of New York Mellon.
 Sue also serves on the Worship Committee here at church, has served as an Elder, and is currently the editor of Heidelberg newsletter, The Challenger.
 In her spare time, Sue likes to read, visit with friends and neighbors, and spend time with her daughter, son-in-law, and two grandsons.

-Our Consistory (church council or governing body) consists of nine Deacons and three Elders, all elected to three-year terms.
+The dedicated men and women of our Consistory (church council or governing body) consists of nine Deacons and three Elders, all elected to three-year terms.
 Each year, the terms of three Deacons and an Elder expire, and elections are held at our annual meeting in January to fill those expired positions.